 Frequently asked questions

-How detailed should our documentation be?
+How detailed should each retro be?